wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 </table>

-## Task 1: Log In to Your Wavefront Instance
+## Task 1: Log In to Your Product Instance

-If you've never logged in to your company's Wavefront instance, follow these steps.
+If you've never logged in to your company's product instance, follow these steps.
 Go to Task 2 otherwise.

 1. Check your email!
-When your administrator adds you to the Wavefront instance, you receive an email with the subject that includes `You have been invited by <email> to Wavefront!`.
+When your administrator adds you to the product instance, you receive a welcome email.
 2. Click the link in the email.
   * In some environments, you set up your password and you're done.
   * If your administrator has configured Single Sign-On (SSO), you're redirected to your company's SSO environment.
 When you complete the authentication steps, you're redirected to the Wavefront instance.